-For fiscal year 2011, the Schools' annual benefit cost of \$15,071 for nonprofessional employees was equal to the Schools' required and actual contributions.
-The required contributions were determined as part of the June 30, 2010, actuarial valuation using the entry age normal actuarial cost method.
-The actuarial assumptions included a 7.0% investment rate of return and projected salary increases of 3.0% per year.
+For fiscal year 2012, the Schools' annual benefit cost of \$15,668 for nonprofessional employees was equal to the Schools' required and actual contributions.
+The required contributions were determined as part of the June 30, 2011, actuarial valuation using the entry age normal actuarial cost method.
+The actuarial assumptions included a 7.0% investment rate of return, projected salary increases of 3.0% per year, and a participation assumption that 85% of current employees will utilize the benefit program.
 The investment rate of return also included an inflation component of 2.5%.
 The actuarial value of the Schools' assets is equal to the market value of assets.
 This method was determined using techniques that smooth the effects of short-term volatility in the market value of assets over a five year period.
 The Schools' unfunded actuarial accrued liability is being amortized as a level percentage of payroll on an open basis.
-The remaining amortization period at June 30, 2010, was 26 years.
+The remaining amortization period at June 30, 2012, was 30 years.

-(Component Unit of James City County, Virginia) Notes to Basic Financial Statements June 30, 2011
+(Component Unit of James City County, Virginia) Notes to Basic Financial Statements June 30, 2012